-Tax on electing small business trusts (ESBTs).
+Tax on ESBTs.
 Attach the tax computation to the return.
 To the left of the line 7 entry space, write "Sec.
 641(c)" and the amount of tax on the S corporation items.
 Include this amount in the total tax on line 7.

-See Electing Small Business Trusts on page 7 for the special tax computation rules that apply to the portion of an ESBT consisting of stock in one or more S corporations.
+See Electing Small Business Trusts (ESBTs) on page 12 for the special tax computation rules that apply to the portion of an ESBT consisting of stock in one or more S corporations.